svendster/GitLabWeb/README.md

 # SeleniumPomFrameworkForShoppingCart

-This solution is a first pass at a basic Selenium Page Object Model framework as part of a CI/CD pipeline that I'm working on for fun.
+This a basic Selenium Page Object Model framework as part of a CI/CD pipeline that I'm working on for fun and to try different things out.
 It's a work in progress.

 The website currently being tested is the demo site of nopCommerce, a leading .NET shopping cart solution: https://demo.nopcommerce.com/.